effektif/admin-docs/docs/starting.rst

     The Signavio authorization dialog

-*Important: You have to be logged in to the Signavio Process Editor in order to see the authorization dialog.
-Otherwise, you will be redirected to the Collaboration Portal.*
+.. hint:: You have to be logged in to the Signavio Process Editor in order to see the authorization dialog.
+Otherwise, you will be redirected to the Collaboration Portal.

 Create the initial user
 -----------------------